ob-d/TRUE.Name.Of.God/readme.md

     Example:
       MANY word
       NOT a word
-      EACH word
+      @ EACH word
+      ?
 ALL word
-      SAME word
+      SAME word:
         OR ELSE word
     FOR readability I use:
       * minimal
       * Whitespace